Lithium Ion Battery Recycling: Separating Fact from Fiction

 Are Lithium Ion Batteries Recyclable?

-Yes, lithium-ion batteries are recyclable, but it’s difficult to do so.
+Yes, lithium-ion batteries are recyclable, but the process is not easy.
 This is why not all recycling centers have processes for handling this type of electronic waste.

 Also, you can’t deal with it in the same way as you would deal with other electronic waste.
 And it all comes down to the fact that lithium is a highly reactive element.